bilalhasson/orchestrate-dev/README.md

 This repository contains an Ansible playbook to set up a macOS machine with various tools and configurations.
 It is designed to automate the installation of essential software and configurations for development environments.

+What I do when you execute the main playbook:

+1. Install:
+   - VSCode
+   - Homebrew
+   - dependencies like curl, unzip and python `packaging` to allow for AWS install
+   - AWS CLI
+2. Clone repositories defined in the `group_clone_repos` variable.
+3. Fetch environment variables from AWS Secrets Manager and create `.env` files defined in the `group_clone_repos` variable.
+4. Install Python packages using `pipenv` or `npm` as specified in the `group_clone_repos` variable.
+5. Setup the local development environment, `npm i` and `pipenv install`.
+6. Install Postgres version defined in the `group_postgres_version` variable.
+7. Install docker
+8. Build and run Docker containers for the cloned repositories, using the commands specified in the `group_clone_repos` variable.
+9. Make fixtures for the repositories, if specified in the `group_clone_repos` variable.
+10. Install postman

 # Table of Contents

 - [Prerequisites](#prerequisites)